ceshine/ceshine-hugo/content/post/20191217-text-annotation-2/index.md

 ## Page Layout

-The overall page layout is defined is defined in the `render` method in `src/App.js`:
+The overall page layout is defined in the `render` method in `src/App.js`:

 ```javascript
 render() {